rtmigo/prefnotifiers_flutter/README.md

 - The same data is now represented by two entities: the `paramValue` variable and the real storage.
 Which is conceptually not wise.

-We suggest using new `PrefItem` object for the same task:
+We suggest using `PrefItem` object for the same task:

 ```dart
 final param = PrefItem<int>(SharedPrefsStorage(), "TheParameter");